Red-Portal/WidebandDoA.jl/docs/src/demonstration.md

 ```@example demo
 flat = vcat(burned...)
 ```
-Instead, one can also select the samples that have a specific model order.
+On the other hand, *Bayesian model selection* corresponds to selecting the samples that have a specific model order.
-This corresponds to conditioning on the model (order) we selected, which is *Bayesian model selection*.

 Here is the marginal posterior of the DoAs:
 ```@example demo
-Plots.histogram([θ.phi for θ in flat], normed=true, bins=128, xlims=[-π/2, π/2], xlabel="DoA (ϕ)")
+Plots.histogram([θ.phi for θ in flat], normed=true, bins=128, xlims=[-π/2, π/2], xlabel="DoA (ϕ)", label="Posterior", ylabel="Density")
 Plots.vline!(ϕ, label="True", color=:red, linestyle=:dash)
 savefig("doa_hist.svg")
 nothing
 ```
 ![](doa_hist.svg)

-Unfortunately, it is hard to construct a histogram of the DoA posterior samples for each source.
+Unfortunately, this does not yield the DoA posterior corresponding to each *source*.
 For this, we turn to the relabeling algorithm by Roodaki *et al.*[^RBF2014].
 This algorithm fits a Gaussian mixture model on the histogram above.
 It also generates labels for each local variable, so that we can label variable other than just the DoAs.